Nivalyx/osu-wiki/wiki/Tournaments/AIT/2023_LCQ/en.md

 ## Participants

+Listed below are the full Qualifier results, with players who made it into the bracket stage listed in **bold**.
 The detailed standings for the Qualifier stage can be found in the following [spreadsheet](https://docs.google.com/spreadsheets/d/1QRFSqm6Ww_DTAId1VguAvN_VAW_tr1T83QNtTvJtyUI/edit#gid=736924332).

 | Seed No. | Player | Z-Sum |
 | :-: | :-- | :-- |